cthoyt/cookiecutter-snekpack/{{cookiecutter.package_name}}/README.md

 $ {{cookiecutter.package_name}} --help
 ```

 > TODO show the most useful thing the CLI does!
-The CLI will have document auto-generated
+The CLI will have documentation auto-generated
-by sphinx.
+by `sphinx`.

-## ⬇️ Installation
+## 🚀 Installation

 <!-- Uncomment this section after your first ``tox -e finish``
 The most recent release can be installed from